National LambdaRail: Description

-NLR uses fiber-optic lines, and is the first transcontinental 10 Gigabit Ethernet network.
-Its high capacity (up to 1.6 Tbit/s aggregate), high bitrate (40 Gbit/s implemented; planning for 100 Gbit/s underway) and high availability (99.99% or more), enable National LambdaRail to support demanding research projects.
-Users include NASA, the National Oceanic and Atmospheric Administration, Oak Ridge National Laboratory, and over 280 research universities and other laboratories.
+NLR used fiber-optic lines, and was the first transcontinental 10 Gigabit Ethernet network.
+Its high capacity (up to 1.6 Tbit/s aggregate), high bitrate (40 Gbit/s as of 2010; 100 Gbit/s as of 2011) and high availability (99.99% or more), enabled National LambdaRail to support demanding research projects.
+Users included NASA, the National Oceanic and Atmospheric Administration, Oak Ridge National Laboratory, and over 280 research universities and other laboratories.
 In 2009 National LambdaRail was selected to provide wide-area networking for U.S. laboratories participating in research related to the Large Hadron Collider project, based near Geneva, Switzerland.

-It is primarily oriented to aid terascale computing efforts and to be used as a network testbed for experimentation with large-scale networks.
-National LambdaRail is a university-based and -owned initiative, in contrast with the Abilene Network and Internet2, which are university-corporate sponsorships.
-National LambdaRail does not impose any acceptable use policies on its users, in contrast to commercial networks.
-This gives researchers more control to use the network for these research projects.
-National LambdaRail also supports a production layer on its infrastructure.
+It was primarily oriented to aid terascale computing efforts and to be used as a network testbed for experimentation with large-scale networks.
+National LambdaRail was a university-based and -owned initiative, in contrast to a university-corporate sponsorships such as Abilene Network and Internet2.
+National LambdaRail did not impose any acceptable use policies on its users, in contrast to commercial networks.
+This gave researchers more control to use the network for these research projects.
+National LambdaRail also supported a production layer, called "PacketNet," on its infrastructure.

-Links in the network use dense wavelength-division multiplexing (DWDM), which allows up to 64 individual optical wavelengths to be used (depending on hardware configuration at each end) separated by 100 GHz spacing.
+Links in the network used dense wavelength-division multiplexing (DWDM), which allows up to 64 individual optical wavelengths to be used (depending on hardware configuration at each end) separated by 100 GHz spacing.
 At present, individual wavelengths are used to carry traditional OC-X (OC3, OC12, OC48 or OC192) time-division multiplexing circuits or Ethernet signals for Gigabit Ethernet or 10 Gigabit Ethernet.

-National LambdaRail was founded in 2003 and in 2004 its national, advanced fiber optic network was completed.
+National LambdaRail was founded in 2003, completed its first phase in 2004, and reached fully-operational status on its national, advanced fiber optic network in 2006.
 In addition to being the first transcontinental, production 10 Gigabit Ethernet network, National LambdaRail was also the first intelligently managed, nationwide peering and transit program focused on research applications.

 In 2008, a company named Darkstrand purchased capacity on NLR for commercial use.

 By the end of the year the Chicago-based company was having trouble raising funding due to the Great Recession.